Most older adults with 'prediabetes' don't develop diabetes

 "By having more lifestyle and treatment information, it may be possible to better identify patterns that enabled patients to successfully lose weight or lower their blood pressure to potentially reduce the risk of diabetes," Stacey, who wasn't involved in the study, said by email.

-Even so, the results suggest that a diagnosis of prediabetes should motivate patients to make lifestyle changes, said Dr. Ron Ruby, co-director of the cardiometabolic center at Providence Little Company of Mary Medical Center in Torrance, California.
+Even so, the results suggest that a diagnosis of prediabetes should motivate patients to make lifestyle changes, said Dr Ron Ruby, co-director of the cardiometabolic centre at Providence Little Company of Mary Medical Center in Torrance, California.